Japan–Mexico relations: World War II

 In 1941, Mexico closed its diplomatic legation in Tokyo and consulate in Yokohama as a result of the Japanese attack on Pearl Harbor.
 In May 1942, Mexico declared war on the Axis powers, which included Japan, and joined World War II.
 The Escuadrón 201 was a squadron of fighter planes that fought against Japanese pilots at the Battle of Luzon in the Philippines.
 After the war, diplomatic relations were restored and have continued unabated.

 In 1952, Mexico becomes the second country to ratify the San Francisco Peace Treaty (preceded only by the United Kingdom), officially ending the state of war.

 Contemporary relations

 In 1959, Prime Minister Nobusuke Kishi paid a visit to Mexico, the first by a Japanese head-of-government.
 In 1962, Mexican President Adolfo López Mateos reciprocated the visit to Japan.
 In 1964, Japanese crown Prince Akihito paid a visit to Mexico.
 Since the initial visits, there have been several high-level visits between leaders and representatives of both nations that have occurred through to the 21st century with the latest visits by President Enrique Peña Nieto in 2013 to Japan and by Prime Minister Shinzo Abe to Mexico City in 2014.

 In 2023, both nations celebrated 135 years of diplomatic relations.
 The current Japanese ambassador to Mexico is Noriteru Fukushima, who holds dual Mexican-Japanese citizenship owing to his birth in Mexico City.
+In August 2026, Japanese Foreign Minister Toshimitsu Motegi paid a visit to Mexico and met with his counterpart Roberto Velasco Álvarez.